Ankit-saha-iiitbbsr/Modified-Weather-Application/README.md

 - GitHub Page Link: https://ankit-saha-iiitbbsr.github.io/Modified-Weather-Application/

 ### Warning
-- You need to get your own api key (in video we showed how!) and replace it in index.js file on line 1 :
+- You need to get your own api key and replace it in index.js file on line 1 :

 ```javascript
 const apiKey = 'YOUR_API_KEY';